BabbleSim/BabbleSim.github.io/arch_hw_models.md

 * It may be a HW model that interfaces only other HW.
 Typically this will be implemented as a component which provides a set of functions callable from other HW models and which perform their actions directly.
 * It may be a HW model that also has a SW interface.
 In this case the HW model will instantiate a SW-interface-registers structure that matches the real peripheral interface (see [SW registers IF](#SW-registers-IF)).
 If this is limited to exposing status the model may simply update its status registers in its SW-interface-registers structure.
 But it may also have registers with side-effects that SW accesses; in this later case the models may perform all actions required by the side-effects directly in the call from the side-effecting function (Care should be taken here as that function will execute in a SW thread context).
 * The model may need to raise interrupts.
-In that case, the model should use `hw_irq_ctrl_set_irq()` to pend the interrupt (which will cause the interrupt to be handled 1 delta cycle later in the SW execution context) (see Architecture of HW models used for FW development and testing#HWinterrupts (TODO: link missing))
+In that case, the model should use `hw_irq_ctrl_set_irq()` to pend the interrupt (which will cause the interrupt to be handled 1 delta cycle later in the SW execution context) (see [Zephyr's posix arch soc and board design introduction](https://docs.zephyrproject.org/latest/boards/posix/doc/arch_soc.html#soc-and-board-layers))

 #### Timed HW model
 Timed HW models, apart from implementing what [non-timed HW models](#Non-timed-HW-model) do, will also expose at least one event timer to the top level time/event scheduler, and have a registered function which will be called when the event time is reached.
 This type of models will normally need to keep some internal status apart from the SW-interface-registers structure.
 How the model is implemented depends greatly on what it does.